Submitted by on

 CMMC framework implementation

-Implement and manage the CMMC framework.
+The Cyber AB implements and manages the CMMC framework.

-Define the cybersecurity practices that organizations must adhere to in order to achieve different levels of CMMC certification.
+The Cyber AB defines the cybersecurity practices that organizations must adhere to in order to achieve different levels of CMMC certification.

 Maintenance of the integrity of the CMMC ecosystem